OwOchiii/Weather-API/README.md

 So while this is something I do as quick as possible, I will refer the doc for you to read and config it as you want: https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api

-Dunno who going to read this since I will publish the solution on roadmap.sh anyway.
+Dunno who going to read this since I will publish the solution (Link of the practice project: https://roadmap.sh/projects/weather-api-wrapper-service) on roadmap.sh anyway.
 If you read it, have a nice day